-SAAD AMANULLAH KHAN, CHAIRMAN
+SAAD AMANULLAH KHAN

-MESSAGE FROM CHAIRMAN
+FROM CHAIRMAN

-The year 2022 started with a lot of hope and expectations for PILAP as for the first time, we have a fully paid management team with a full time Chief Executive Officer.
-Today, we are living in uncertain times with increased political instability, a struggling economy and rapidly changing climatic changes which will have wide-ranging impacts on Pakistan.
+The year 2022 started with a lot of hope and expectation for PILAP as for the first time we have a fully paid management team with a full time Chief Executive Officer.
+Today, we are living in uncertain times with increased political instability, a struggling economy and rapidly changing climatic changes, all of which have a wide-ranging impact on Pakistan.

 Therefore, the work of PILAP in these times has never been more important and more challenging.
-No country and no society can progress without access to basic fundamental rights like access to clean drinking water, right to an education under Article 25-A of the Constitution of Pakistan, access to sewerage facilities for the disposition of sewage and industrial waste among many other issues.
+No country and no society can progress without access to fundamental rights such as access to clean drinking water, the right to education under Article 25A of the Constitution, access to sewerage facilities for the sustainable disposal of sewage and industrial waste among many other issues.